Exact solvability and asymptotic aspects of generalized XX0 spin chains: Introduction

-In order to study the generalized XX0 model, we extend the methods from random matrix theory and integrable probability \unscite{Bogoliubov}, \unscite{Baik}, which are introduced and adopted to XX0 model in our previous study \unscite{Sa-Za}.
 Similar to the original model, the observables i.e. the partition function and correlation functions, of the generalized model have matrix integral representation, and the matrix integral is analytically solvable and can be expanded and expressed in terms of Selberg integrals and thus the correlation functions have closed formulas in terms of Gamma functions.
-Moreover, the observables of the generalized models have determinantal structure \unscite{Borodin}, i.e. the Toeplitz Determinant (TD) and Fredholm Determinant (FD), which plays the crucial role in the integrability of the model as well as in the asymptotic analysis and exploring the phase structure of the model.
+Moreover, the observables of the generalized models have the determinantal structure \unscite{Borodin}, i.e. the Toeplitz Determinant (TD) and Fredholm Determinant (FD), which plays the crucial role in the integrability of the model as well as in the asymptotic analysis and exploring the phase structure of the model.
 However, to prevent prolonging the article, we have collected all these results in the appendices (C) and (D).

-Selberg integral \unscite{Forrester1} and FD \unscite{Borodin} representations provide new exact closed expressions for the observables of the finite and infinite size generalized model.
-As our first new result, by using i) expansion of the Selberg potential as power series, ii) specification of the Selberg potential to write other potentials and iii) Schur function factorization property of the Selberg integral, we show that any partition function and correlation function of infinitely large generalized model and its specific examples, including the original XX0 model, Selberg models, quadratic model, single-term Hamiltonian model, etc. can be expressed in terms of the Selberg integrals and thus Gamma functions.
-Then, using the results indicating the relation between TD and FD \unscite{Bo-Ok}, we show that the partition function of both finite and infinite size general models have closed determinantal formulas, i.e. FD.
+Selberg integral \unscite{Forrester1} and FD \unscite{Borodin} representations provide new exact closed expressions for the observables of the finite- and infinite-size generalized model.
+As our first new result, by using i) expansion of the Selberg potential as power series, ii) specification of the Selberg potential to write other potentials and iii) Schur function factorization property of the Selberg integral, we show that some of the partition functions and correlation functions of the infinitely large generalized model and its specific examples, including the original XX0 model, Selberg models, quadratic model, single-term Hamiltonian model, etc. can be expressed in terms of the Selberg integrals and thus Gamma functions.
+Then, using the results indicating the relation between TD and FD \unscite{Bo-Ok}, we show that the partition function of both finite- and infinite-size general models have closed determinantal formulas, i.e. FD.